aruokhai/bitcoin-wasm/README.md

 Node is a self-contained Bitcoin Light Client that provides essential functionalities for interacting with the Bitcoin network.
 Its key features include:

-* **P2P Network Integration:** Node enables peer-to-peer communication with the Bitcoin network, allowing it to send and receive transactions.
+* **Transaction Broadcasting:** Node enables the transmission of Bitcoin transactions to the network through peer-to-peer (P2P) communication.
-* **Compact Block Filtering:** To optimize performance and reduce data load, Node employs compact block filtering, efficiently filtering incoming blocks for relevant transactions.
+* **Receive Transaction:** Node effectively receives and processes incoming Bitcoin transactions from the network, utilizing efficient block filtering techniques to minimize data overhead.
-* **Currency Conversion:** Node facilitates the conversion of Bitcoin to and from local currencies, leveraging the tbDEX exchange platform.
+* **Currency Conversion:** Node facilitates the seamless conversion of Bitcoin to and from local currencies by leveraging the capabilities of the tbDEX exchange platform.
+This feature provides users with the flexibility to exchange Bitcoin for their preferred fiat currencies.

 ### Signer

 Signer is a powerful utility that handles the cryptographic aspects of Bitcoin transactions.
 Its key functionalities include:

-* **Transaction Signing:** Signer utilizes the PSBT (Partially Signed Bitcoin Transaction) format to securely sign Bitcoin transactions.
+* **Bitcoin Transaction Signing:** Signer utilizes the PSBT (Partially Signed Bitcoin Transaction) format to securely sign Bitcoin transactions.
-* **Key Management:** It stores and manages private keys, ensuring the safekeeping of Bitcoin signing primitives.
+* **Bitcoin Key Management:** It stores and manages private keys, ensuring the safekeeping of Bitcoin signing primitives.
 * **tbDEX Message Signing:** Signer supports the signing of tbDEX messages using the JSON format.
 * **tbDEX Key Management:** It stores and manages JWKs (JSON Web Keys), which are essential for signing and verifying tbDEX messages.